Skip to main content

 Research synthesisLow evidenceModerate effect3 studies · 2 beneficial · 1 neutral · 0 harmful

-Across 3 studies, 2 reported beneficial moderate-sized effects of Streptococcus salivarius K12 on reducing oral mucositis severity, while 1 neutral study found no significant benefit for this strain.
-The predominant effect size is moderate, supported by a randomized controlled trial in 160 patients with head and neck tumors undergoing radiotherapy.
-The evidence base is very small, and conclusions should be considered preliminary.
+Across 3 studies, 2 reported beneficial moderate-sized effects of Streptococcus salivarius K12 on reducing oral mucositis severity, while 1 showed a neutral effect.
+The strongest evidence comes from a single randomized controlled trial (RCT) in 160 patients with head and neck tumors undergoing radiotherapy, where the probiotic significantly reduced the incidence of severe oral mucositis (36.6% vs 54.2%, p=0.035).
+Effects appear moderate in magnitude, but the evidence base is limited and findings are mixed.

 • Effective dose range: thrice daily (lozenges)